Ajatt-Tools/kitsunekko-tools/README.md

     pip install -r requirements.txt
     ```
 2) Change [settings](settings.json).

     ``` bash
     vim settings.json
     ```

+   Or you can copy the config file to `~/.config/kitsunekko-tools/settings.json` and edit it there.

     * `destination` - the local folder the files should be downloaded to.
     * `proxy` - Your proxy settings.
       Set to `null` if you don't use proxies.
       By default, it is set to the Tor address.

    Everything else usually doesn't need to be changed.
 3) Run.

     ``` bash